joshuatso/react-state-history-tree/README.md

     const ColorButton = ({buttonColor}) =>
         <button
-            // update state, but only commit to history tree if color is differs from current onClick={() => setColor(buttonColor, color != buttonColor)}
+            // update state, but only commit to history tree if color differs from current onClick={() => setColor(buttonColor, color != buttonColor)}
         >
             {buttonColor}